-The Contractor must present 40 hours of refresher training to all students who have not had basic training or refresher training within three years.
+The Contractor must ensure 40 hours of refresher training to all security guards every three years from the date the security guard passed the written test and every three years thereafter.
 The hours listed in the "Hours" column are the recommended times needed for effective coverage of the material, to include questions and answers, interactive tasks, and reviews/quizzes of the material.
 The Instructor shall use his/her expertise in evaluating the class's progress in comprehending and applying the concepts and materials taught.
 There may be some fluctuation in the actual time covered for each subject, but under no circumstances shall the Instructor provide less than 40 hours of training.
 It is also incumbent upon the Instructor to notify the Contractor of instances where students are not adequately mastering the subject matter or are presenting a disruption to the class by repeated lateness, absences, or disrespectful behavior, such as sleeping or talking while instruction is being given.
 Such behavior indicates that the student may not be suitable for holding a position as a security guard at a Federal facility.